EricHsia7/pwdgen2/README.md

 Regular expression must be provided in full format, including expression and flags.
 Flags is a settings that affect the behavior of the regular expression.
 For example, the case-insensitive flag `i` allows matching regardless of letter case.

 ###### list
-A list component can only contain strings, and the generator will randomly choose one to put at the end of the result at one time.
+A list component can only contain strings, and the generator will randomly choose one from the list to put at the end of the result at one time.

+###### date
+A date component will make the generator convert a date to a string according to the date pattern.
+This property comes in `string`, and a qualified date pattern must obey the format.
+The available values and format include `today`, `yesterday`, `tomorrow`, and `today#offset`.
+For example, the value can be `today#+7`, representing the date of 7 days from now.

+Syntax of **today#offset**:
+1. The `offset` must include an arithmetic operator and a number coming in string put following the operator.
+2. The available operator are unary plus operator (+) and unary negation operator (-).
+3. The number represents offset of the date from today.

 ###### group
-A group component can load up 3 types of components mentioned above, and you can make the generator carry out actions on the result of a group.
+A group component can load up 4 types of components mentioned above, and you can make the generator implement actions on the result of a group.

 ##### Properties of a component
 ###### type